harveybc/predictor/README_mssa_decomposer.md

 ## Installation

-The plugin is pre-installed with the feature_extractor package, the instructions are described in the [feature_extractor README](../master/README.md).
+The plugin is pre-installed with the visualizer package, the instructions are described in the [visualizer README](../master/README.md).

 ### Command-Line Execution

-The plugin's core method can be executed by loading the plugin by instantiating a FeatureExtractor class with plugin-specific configuration parameters and also, it can be used from the console command feature_extractor, available after installing the [feature_extractor package](../master/README.md):
+The plugin's core method can be executed by loading the plugin by instantiating a FeatureExtractor class with plugin-specific configuration parameters and also, it can be used from the console command visualizer, available after installing the [visualizer package](../master/README.md):
-> feature_extractor --core_plugin mssa_decomposer --input_file <input_dataset> <optional_parameters>
+> visualizer --core_plugin mssa_decomposer --input_file <input_dataset> <optional_parameters>

 ### Command-Line Parameters

-* __--input_file <filename>__: The only mandatory parameter, is the filename for the input dataset for the default feature_extractor input plugin (load_csv).
+* __--input_file <filename>__: The only mandatory parameter, is the filename for the input dataset for the default visualizer input plugin (load_csv).
-* __--output_file <filename>__: (Optional) Filename for the output dataset for the default feature_extractor output plugin (store_csv).
+* __--output_file <filename>__: (Optional) Filename for the output dataset for the default visualizer output plugin (store_csv).
 Defaults to output.csv
 * __--num_components <val>__:(Optional) Number of SSA components per input feature.
 Defaults to 0 = Autocalculated usign Singular Value Hard Thresholding (SVHT).
 * __--window_size <val>__: (Optional) Size of the window used for analysis.
 Dividies the dataset in segments of 2*window_size ticks.
 Defaults to 30.
 * __--group_file <filename>__: (Optional) Filename for the JSON file containing manually set feature groups.
 Use --plot_correlation to export a w-correlation matrix plot.
 Defaults to None.